 When you get a tattoo, you want to make sure that your artist really knows what he's doing.
 If he doesn't, you may end up with a scarred tattoo, and scars can last a lifetime.

 Generally, you can't tell it's there unless you touch it.
-It is raised skin tissues wherever the needle went too deep.
-Sometimes if the scar is bad enough, it can distort the tattoo and the ink.
-I've even seen some so bad that the darker colors override the lighter colors.
+Your fingertips will find raised skin tissue wherever the needle went too deep.
+Sometimes, if the scar is bad enough, it can distort the tattoo and the ink.
+I've even seen scarring that makes the darker colors override the lighter colors.